Atlas (2014) of the Valley of Geysers (in Russian)

-New article (2013) in The Geyser Gazer Sput about creating the catalogue of the main objects in The Valley of Geysers
+New article (2013) about the catalogue of geysers and other objects

 The Valley of Geysers in Kamchatka, Russian Far East, is one of the largest geyser fields in the world, and the